iscc/iscc-schema/docs/context/index.md

 <small><http://schema.org/name></small>
 !!! term ""
-    The title or name of the intangible creation manifested by the identified *digital content* (used as input for **ISCC Meta-Code** generation).
+    The title or name of the intangible creation manifested by the identified *digital content*. **Used as input for ISCC Meta-Code generation**.

 ## description

 <small><http://schema.org/disambiguatingDescription></small>
 !!! term ""
-    Description of the *digital content* identified by the **ISCC** (used as input for Meta-Code generation).
+    Description of the *digital content* identified by the **ISCC**. **Used as input for ISCC Meta-Code generation**.
 Any user presentable text string (including Markdown text) indicative of the identity  of the referent may be used.

 ## metadata

 <small><http://purl.org/iscc/terms/#metadata></small>
 !!! term ""
-    Descriptive, industry-sector or use-case specific metadata.
+    Descriptive, industry-sector or use-case specific metadata. **Used as input for ISCC Meta-Code generation**.
 Can be any object that is JSON/JCS serializable.
 If `metadata` is provided it is used as an input for Meta-Code generation and as the sole input for the cryptographic `metahash` calculation.
 If `metadata` is set to a string it is assumed that it is base64 encoded binary file metadata.

 ## creator